• Skip to primary navigation

 Filipino Vegan Escabeche - Sweet & Sour Fish

-by Lainey · Posted: Nov 10, 2019 · This post may contain affiliate links ·
+Modified: Nov 4, 2025 · Published: Nov 10, 2019 by Lainey · This post may contain affiliate links · 2 Comments

-Jump to Recipe Print Recipe
+Jump to Recipe Pin Recipe

-delicious and ready to serve Filipino Vegan Escabeche
+Delicious and ready to serve Filipino Vegan Escabeche

 Escabeche is a dish that is typically made from fish that is marinated and cooked in vinegar and vegetables.
 In the Philippines, it refers specifically to sweet and sour fish, where the fish is first fried and then soaked or marinated in sweet and sour sauce.

-Here’s a quick overview of all the ingredients you will need:
+Listed below are all the ingredients you will need:

 • coconut oil